-- The budget officer prepares a proposed budget. - Notice of the budget committee meeting is published 8 to 14 days prior to meeting. - The budget document is made available at or before the budget committee meeting at which the budget is presented. - The budget committee conducts at least one public meeting for receiving the budget message and the budget document as well as providing opportunity for public questions or comments. - The budget committee approves the budget. - Notice of the budget public hearing is published 8 to 14 days prior to meeting. - The governing body conducts a public hearing on the approved budget. - The governing body, after public comment and deliberations, adopts the budget and enacts resolutions or ordinances accordingly no later than June 30th.
+- The budget officer prepares a proposed budget. - Notice of the budget committee meeting is published 8 to 14 days prior to meeting.
+The budget document is made available at or before the budget committee meeting at which the budget is presented. - The budget document is indee trainable at or before the budget committee incenting at which its budget is presented.
+The budget committee conducts at least one public meeting for receiving the budget message and the budget document as well as providing opportunity for public questions or comments. - The budget committee conducts at least one The budget committee approves the budget. - Notice of the budget public hearing is published 8 to 14 days prior to meeting - The governing body conducts a public hearing on the approved budget. - The governing body, after public comment and deliberations, adopts the budget and enacts resolutions or ordinances accordingly no later than June 30th.